How Does Leverage Trading Affect Profit?

 $100 x 2% = $2

-This is how leverage trading can affect profits in a positive way when the market goes in the right direction.
+This is how margin trading can affect profits in a positive way when the market goes in the right direction.

-By controlling only a small fraction of the total position size as margin requirement, leverage can amplify gains massively when used in the right way.
+By controlling only a small fraction of the total position size as margin requirement, borrowed capital can amplify gains massively when used in the right way.

 When a leveraged trade is profitable and closed out, the profits will be credited to the trader’s account and the leverage is paid back to the broker.